pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 The "path_hash_prefixes" list is used to succinctly describe a set of target paths.
-Specifically, each HEX_DIGEST in "path_hash_prefixes" describes a set of target paths; therefore, "path_hash_prefixes" is the union over each prefix of its set of target paths.
+Specifically, each HEX_DIGEST in "path_hash_prefixes" describes a set of target paths.
 The target paths must meet this condition: each target path, when hashed with the SHA-256 hash function to produce a 64-byte hexadecimal digest (HEX_DIGEST), must share the same prefix as one of the prefixes in "path_hash_prefixes".
 This is useful to split a large number of targets into separate bins identified by consistent hashing.

 The "paths" list describes paths that the role is trusted to provide.
 Clients MUST check that a target is in one of the trusted paths of all roles in a